William J. Byron

-Rev. William James Byron, S.J. (born 25 May 1927) is an American priest of the Society of Jesus.
-Byron served as the President of the University of Scranton from 1975-82 and the President of Catholic University of America from 1982-92.
-He is now a Professor of Business and Society at Saint Joseph's University in Philadelphia.
+William James Byron, S.J.
+(May 25, 1927 – April 9, 2024) was an American priest of the Society of Jesus.
+Byron served as the president of the University of Scranton from 1975 to 1982 and the president of Catholic University of America from 1982 to 1992.
+At the time of his death, he was a professor of Business and Society at Saint Joseph's University in Philadelphia.

 Early life and education

-Byron was born on 25 May 1927 in Pittsburgh, and raised in Philadelphia.
+William James Byron was born on May 25, 1927, in Pittsburgh, and raised in Philadelphia.
 He attended St. Joseph's Preparatory School, graduating in 1945.
-Upon his graduation, Byron served in the 508th Parachute Infantry Regiment of the United States Army in the Second World War from 1945-46.
+Upon his graduation, Byron served in the 508th Parachute Infantry Regiment of the United States Army in the Second World War from 1945 to 1946.

-Before entering the Society of Jesus in 1950, he was a student at St. Joseph’s University for three years.
+Before entering the Society of Jesus in 1950, he had been a student at St. Joseph’s University for three years.
 He was ordained in 1961.

 Byron received a doctorate in economics from the University of Maryland.
-He also holds two theology degrees from Woodstock College, a bachelor's degree in philosophy and a master's degree in economics from Saint Louis University.
-Over the course of his career, Father Bryon has received more than twenty-five honorary degrees, including an honorary doctor of humane letters degree from the University of Scranton in 1982.
+He also held two theology degrees from Woodstock College, a bachelor's degree in philosophy and a master's degree in economics from Saint Louis University.
+Over the course of his career, Father Bryon received more than twenty-five honorary degrees, including an honorary doctor of humane letters degree from the University of Scranton in 1982.